Mexican Candidate Resists Comparisons with Chavez

-Ms. MARCELA RODRIGUEZ MONTORO (Mexico citizen): (Through translator) I think he is someone who is prepared.
+MARCELA RODRIGUEZ MONTORO: (Through translator) I think he is someone who is prepared.
 He really understands all the problems of the country.
 And he is going to do everything he can to change things.
 There is no equality here.
 There are ever more disparities between the rich and the poor.
 And the promises that were made to the working class are not being honored.

-Mr. ANTONIO AREOLA (Mexican citizen): (Through translator) I think he's a very volatile person.
+ANTONIO AREOLA: (Through translator) I think he's a very volatile person.
 I think there could be a revolution if he comes to power because I think he's really led by South American countries like Venezuela.

 Lourdes Garcia-Navarro, NPR News, Queretaro, Mexico.